GamrGamr/Allin1APP/README.md

 4. Pick a category or create a new one.
 5. Choose the name you want to show in Allin1APP.

+### Drag and Drop Apps

+You can drag `.exe` apps or `.lnk` shortcuts from File Explorer or your desktop into Allin1APP.

+1. Drag one or more `.exe` or `.lnk` files into the Allin1APP window.
+2. Review the list of dropped files.
+3. Choose a default category.
+4. Review or change categories for individual items.
+5. Review or rename items before adding them.

+Dropped `.lnk` shortcuts are copied into Allin1APP's local app data, so deleting the original shortcut will not break the imported app entry.

+Dropped `.exe` files are not copied.
+If the `.exe` is on your desktop and you delete it later, the app entry will stop working.

 ### Import Desktop Shortcuts

 Use this if you want to clean up your desktop quickly.